cppservergit/apiserver/README.md

 sudo apt upgrade -y
 ```

-__Note__: You can use GCC-13 too if you have it installed, for Ubuntu 23.04 you can use "apt install g++-13".
-You will have to edit Makefile to change the compiler name.
+__Note__: You can run API server on Ubuntu 22.04 if you create a native Linux LXD container with Ubuntu 23.04 to run APIServer binary and use HAProxy as the HTTPS front on Ubuntu 22.04 (the server host OS).
+More on this later.

 ### PostgreSQL testdb setup